leimao/PyTorch-Automatic-Mixed-Precision-Training/README.md

 ## Introduction

 PyTorch automatic mixed precision (AMP) training example for ResNet50 on CIFAR10 dataset.
-The PyTorch AMP accelerated training by 1.5x without any loss of accuracy.
+The PyTorch AMP accelerated the training by 1.5x without any loss of accuracy.

 ## Usages